aspose-total/Aspose.Total-Products/total/en/java/conversion/doc-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to PPS via Java or Online App" h2="DOC to PPS conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Often times developers have to convert DOC file to PPS programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your DOC file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPS.
+Developers often need to convert DOC files to PPS programmatically.
+Fortunately, the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) provide an easy way to do this.
+The process involves loading the DOC file with [Aspose.Words for Java](https://products.aspose.com/words/java/), converting it to HTML, and then using the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation, write the HTML content in it, and save it as PPS.

+The process of converting a DOC file to PPS using Aspose.Total for Java is simple and straightforward.
+First, you need to load the DOC file with Aspose.Words for Java.
+This can be done by using the Document class and passing the file path as a parameter.
+Once the file is loaded, you can use the Document.save method to convert it to HTML.

+Next, you need to create a new Presentation with Aspose.Slides for Java.
+This can be done by using the Presentation class and passing the file path as a parameter.
+Once the Presentation is created, you can use the Presentation.writeHtml method to write the HTML content from the DOC file into the Presentation.
+Finally, you can use the Presentation.save method to save the Presentation as a PPS file.

+By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/), developers can easily and quickly convert DOC files to PPS programmatically.
+The process involves loading the DOC file with [Aspose.Words for Java](https://products.aspose.com/words/java/), converting it to HTML, and then using the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation, write the HTML content in it, and save it as PPS.
+This process is simple and straightforward, and can be completed in just a few steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}